JorgeCastilloPrz/YetAnotherComposeTalk/slides/src/main/slides.md

   <b>SideEffect</b>
 </div>

+* More like a fire and forget.
-* Recorded to run after composition changes applied and lifecycle events triggered.
+* Recorded to run after changes applied and lifecycle events.
+* Discarded if composition fails (not stored in the slot table).
-* For <span class="blueText">non suspended effects that do not require disposing</span>.
+* For effects that <span class="blueText">do not require disposing</span>.
-* <span class="blueText">Runs after every composition / recomposition</span>.
+* Runs <span class="blueText">after every composition / recomposition</span>.
-* Useful to publish updates to <span class="blueText">external states</span> unrelated to the composition.
+* Useful to publish updates to <span class="blueText">external states</span>.

 ```kotlin
 @Composable